pmus-lab/pug2025-workshop/book/1_python/2_data_structures.md

 ### Booleans

 Handling Boolean values in Python is pretty much the same as in other programming languages.
-Boolean values can only take the value `True` (corresponding to 1) or `False` (corresonding to 0) and not other versions like `true` or `"False"`:
+Boolean values can only take the value `True` (corresponding to 1) or `False` (corresponding to 0) and not other versions like `true` or `"False"`:

 ```{code-cell} ipython3
 my_bool = True